rotijoe/ffc/ARCHITECTURE_OVERVIEW.md

 ## High-Level Flow

 - Server renders `/shops` using a React Server Component page.
-- The page fetches the first page of shops from the database on the server.
+- The page fetches the first page of shops from the database on the server, optionally filtered by a `q` query string.
 - A client wrapper asks the browser for the user’s geolocation.
+- The main client list:
+  - Debounced client-side search that uses PostgreSQL full-text search across business_name, address, and postcode
+  - Updates the URL’s `?q=` using `history.replaceState` (no navigation/remount)
-- The main client list switches to distance-based fetching when a location is available; otherwise it falls back to alphabetical sorting.
+  - Uses distance-based results only when no `q` is present, otherwise alphabetical filtered results with full-text search

 ## Key Files